-Yin Chuin’s principal area of practice is Maritime & Aviation.
+Yin Chuin is Co-Head of the Maritime & Aviation Practice.
+His principal area of practice is Maritime & Aviation.
 He concentrates on banking and asset finance transactions, with a particular focus in the maritime and offshore sectors.
 He is dual-qualified in both Singapore and Malaysia, and regularly advises lenders, bondholders, equity investors, trusts, owners and lessees in lending, leasing and debt restructuring matters involving vessels, offshore assets, aircrafts and equipment.

 In Singapore, Yin Chuin is ranked Band 2 in Shipping: Domestic: Finance by Chambers Asia-Pacific and is cited by clients for being “very experienced and committed”.
 A client commented that he “continues to develop a reputation as an adviser on complex matters concerning shipping-related leasing and loan transactions”, is “bright and fast,” appreciating the “knowledge he has acquired” and his “service-oriented approach”.
 He is also recommended for his experience in ship financing by The Legal 500 Asia Pacific.
 In IFLR1000, Yin Chuin is noted for being “prompt, commercial and helpful”.